HVAC Plays An Important Role In A Healthy Building

 Further evidence from by the World Health Organization (WHO), Centers for Disease Control and Prevention in the US and the Chartered Institution of Building Services Engineers (CIBSE) also acknowledge Covid-19 airborne transmission and advocate that indoor spaces should be ventilated as much as possible “whilst minimising occupant discomfort due to draughts and lower indoor temperatures.”

-This article will look at how heating, air conditioning and ventilation play an important role in a healthy building.
+This article will look at how an HVAC plays an important role in a healthy building.

-In order to understand the benefits of good heating, air conditioning and ventilation it’s important to understand the negatives that can result when a building has poor heating, air conditioning and ventilation.
+In order to understand the benefits of good HVAC it’s important to understand the negatives that can result when a building has poor HVAC.
 These are:

 According to the government’s “Postnote” on UK Indoor Air Quality indoor air pollution is a mixture of pollutants generated inside a building from building materials, furniture and furnishings, the use of paints, varnishes, cleaning products, air fresheners, etc., and pollutants generated outside a building (by industrial processes, traffic emissions, etc.) that migrate indoors through windows or other means of ventilation and natural radon gas that enters buildings from the ground.